 Will intermittent fasting affect my thyroid?
 Fasting can cause a temporary reduction in thyroid hormone T3, which plays a role in metabolism and energy production.
 However, T3 production returns to normal once feeding is resumed.
 This re-uptake of metabolism and thyroid hormone is a benefit that is unique to fasting, as it doesn’t occur during long-term calorie restriction.

 When do I take supplements during intermittent fasting?
 Most supplements contain insignificant amounts of calories and can be taken during the fasting window.
 However, some supplements are best consumed with food, including vitamins and fat-soluble nutrients.
 The best practice is to follow the directions on the packaging.

 Safety, Side-Effects, and Special Considerations

 Fasting is a great practice, but it’s not appropriate for everyone.
-Do not fast if you are underweight, under the age of 18, have recently undergone surgery, or currently deal with mental health conditions.
+Do not fast if you are underweight, under the age of 18, have recently undergone surgery, are pregnant or breastfeeding, or currently deal with mental health conditions.
 If you have gout, diabetes, or are currently taking prescription medication, then only fast under the supervision of your physician.

 Intermittent fasting is quickly becoming one of the most popular and profound weight loss practices, and for good reason: it’s simple, effective, flexible, sustainable, and best of all, it’s free.
 Fasting can be incorporated into nearly any other diet and lifestyle with relative ease, especially with the help of a supplement like Kion Aminos.